sintija-s/foaming-glass/README.md

 The NN is evaluated using Pearson Correlation Coefficient, averaged on 5 seeds.

-Standard deviation was chosen as uncertainty measure, calculated on the results accross 10 runs (10 different random seed intializations, both for the data and the model - utilizing the entire dataset).
+Semi-deviation was chosen as uncertainty measure, calculated on the results accross 10 runs (10 different random seed intializations, both for the data and the model - utilizing the entire dataset).
 All 10 models are saved in _model/_ folder, with a _.ckpt_ extension.